Welcome!

 Demersal seines

-Select the year(s):
+Select the year:

 Map

-This map shows the average annual fishing effort of the selected gears and years in the selected area.
+This map shows the annual fishing effort of the selected gears and year in the selected area.
 It can also show the national waters (EEZ), the official regional areas as defined by ICES (ICES Areas), and the international fishing effort (IFE) of all demersal gears combined over the year 2020.
 You can choose to co-display the Broad Habitat Types as defined under the Marine Strategy Framework Directive (MSFD), or the water depth (Depth).
 The legends for these layers can be found by clicking the corresponding button below the map.

 Loading...